milankathiriya/MyNotes/MySQL.md

 * Between installation, Choose your required authentication plugin

-* Now oyu all done.
+* Now you all done.

 ***